KernelFreeze/kernelfreeze/README.md

 ### Hi there 👋

-I'm KernelUwU.
+I'm KernelFreeze.
 I'm a passionate of learning new programming languages, investing in new technologies and systems programming.

 - 😳 Programming languages I use the most ...
   - Rust